jenkinsci/gitlab-branch-source-plugin/README.md

     i.
 Select `Server` configured in the initial server setup.

     ii.
-[Optional] Add `Checkout Credentials` (SSHPrivateKey or Username/Password).
-It is only required for some cases but if you have a Personal Access Token configured in initial server setup, you do not need to add any more credentials.
+[Optional] Add `Checkout Credentials` (SSHPrivateKey or Username/Password) if there is any private projects that will be built by the plugin.

     iii.
 Add path to the owner where the project you want to build exists.
 If user, enter `username`.
 If group, enter `group name`.
 If subgroup, enter `subgroup path with namespace`.